 Newsletters are published regularly providing teachers with updates, information and reminders.

-- Updated Combinations from choreographer Keith Clifton for our American Jazz, Grades Four to Intermediate, including a specific Boy's Combination in Grades Elementary to Advanced Two.
+- Updated Combinations from choreographer Keith Clifton for our American Jazz, Grade Three

-- The updating of the NZAMD Ballet Syllabus has begun with the introduction of delightful new Grades One Two & Three.
-Grades Four & Five & Six available very soon.
+- The updating of the NZAMD Ballet Syllabus with the introduction of delightful new Grades One Two & Three, and with the new Grades Four & Five & Six now available

 - Medal Awards - our non examination performance awards now expanded to include Contemporary, Hip Hop, Musical Theatre and the NZAMD Group Medal Awards.

 - Stretch Leap & Spin Award - developing flexibility and aiming to improve turns & leaps.
-Now available for both Junior and Senior levels.
+The Intermediate level is available in 2018 to be examined between the Junior and Senior levels

 Click on the link below to view an Introduction to American Jazz Syllabus from Keith Clifton.